Linuswidmer/master-thesis/writing/thesis/sections/methods.typ

 The rationale for the deception was explained, and participants were offered the option to withdraw their data.

 == Materials
 The experimental procedure was adapted from #cite(<stanaland2021man>, form: "prose").
 The Motivation for Masculine Behavior scale was taken from #cite(<stanaland2023masculinity>, form: "prose") Study 2, which uses a version of the scale that does not require a prior description of masculinity ideals.
 The Gender Knowledge Test was adapted from #cite(<valved2021gender>, form: "prose").
-All materials were translated from English to German following the Translation, Review, Adjudication, Pretesting, and Documentation (TRAPD) protocol @harkness2010translation.
+MMB scale and the GKT were translated from English to German following the Translation, Review, Adjudication, Pretesting, and Documentation (TRAPD) protocol @harkness2010translation.
 Complete materials including all item wordings in both languages and documentation of the translation process are provided in the Appendix.

 === Motivation for Masculine Behavior
 Nine items from the Motivation for Masculine Behavior scale were used to measure participants' motivation for enacting masculine behavior.